digitaltrails/vdu_controls/Lux-metering.md

 Webcam based approximation to Lux metering
 ------------------------------------------

-If you don't wish to obtain and built the components for a Arduino based solution, you may be able to employ a webcam.
+If you don't wish to obtain and build an Arduino based solution, you may be able to employ a webcam.

 Some webcams can be used to achieve an approximate metering values.
 I've written a couple f scripts that take this approach.
 They will